Computing a holonomic submodule of the partial Weyl closure: Timings

 with the order

 This last example is taken from~\cite{levandovskyyComputationalDmoduleTheory2008}.
 A star (*) after the timing of a computation with \textsc{Macaulay2} indicates that the returned Gröbner basis is different than the other two due to the use of a different monomial order.
+MEM indicates that the computation ran out of memory.

 As shown in~\cref{tab:gbmodp}, the \textsc{Julia} implementation performs significantly better, even without the use of a tracer, than the implementations in \textsc{Macaulay2} and \textsc{Singular}.
 Moreover, for computations lasting more than a few seconds, \textsc{Singular}'s \texttt{slimgb} algorithm substantially outperforms the implementation in \textsc{Macaulay2}.
 The large discrepancy observed for Beukers (elim) can be explained by the fact that \textsc{Macaulay2} computes a Gröbner basis that differs from the one produced by the other two systems.